ossf/tac/process/project-lifecycle.md

 * Projects must be able to show adoption by multiple parties, which could be production deployments or substantial use by established open source communities, and demonstrate the value of that adoption to either the end users or the open source community.
 * Projects must be able to show a consistent release cadence.
 * Projects must have documented project governance and be able to demonstrate that governance in action.
-* When applicable, projects must have completed a security audit through a third party and addressed audit findings and recommendations
+* When applicable, projects must have completed a security audit through a third party and addressed audit findings and recommendations.

 #### Project Graduation Process: Incubating to Graduation

 Graduation requires undergoing due diligence as a part of the process to move from Incubation to Graduation.
-Due Diligence is driven by a TAC or parent WG sponsor.
-For projects seeking Graduation, this may be a light refresh of the existing Due Diligence to cover the additional criteria, or a more in depth Due Diligence depending on the level of change the project has incurred since the original Due Diligence of Incubation was performed.
-Once the diligence is confirmed by the Sponsor to be complete and the proposal made, the Due Diligence document is made available to the community for two weeks the solicit public comment before a TAC vote is called.
+Due diligence is driven by a TAC or parent WG sponsor.
+For projects seeking Graduation, this may be a light refresh of the existing due diligence to cover the additional criteria, or a more in depth due diligence depending on the level of change the project has incurred since the original due diligence of Incubation was performed.
+Once the diligence is confirmed by the Sponsor to be complete and the proposal made, the Due Diligence document is made available to the community for two weeks to solicit public comment before a TAC vote is called.